vippsas/vipps-plugins/magento.md

 * Login:
   * [Submit an issue at vipps-login-magento on GitHub](https://github.com/vippsas/vipps-login-magento)

-For Vipps-related help, see [contact us](https://developer.vippsmobilepay.com/docs/vipps-developers/contact).
+For Vipps help, see [contact us](https://developer.vippsmobilepay.com/docs/vipps-developers/contact).

 **Please note** The Vipps Payment Module for [Magento 1](https://github.com/vippsas/vipps-magento-v1) is no longer supported.
 Vipps will no longer do updates or patches to the module.
 Run this code at your own risk.